two-torial/two-torial/docs/games/iidx9/setup.md

 	- Press `1` and `2` to go up and down.
 	- Press `6` to select/execute.

 	Navigate to `CLOCK SETUP`.
 You do not need to manually change it.
-Simply navigate to `SAVE AND EXIT`.
+Navigate to `SAVE AND EXIT`.

 <img src="/img/iidx9/firstlaunch/4.png">